KeerthiSwarna08/project-3/README.md

-Added header and footer along with background image and some styling using css
+Added navbar background image and css to change text color